Dentosal/sc2-bot-match-runner/README.md

 python3 rungame.py "Abyssal Reef LE" $REPO1 $REPO2
 ```

 You can run multiple pairs at once too!
+The matches will be run in parallel in separate docker containers.

-Results will be stored under the `results/` directory.
-It contains bot logs and replay files.
+Results will be stored under the `results/<timestamp>` directory.

+Bot logs will be produced into files in this directory in realtime.

+Each bot client will create its replay file into this directory after the match is over.
+This means that for each match there will be two essentially identical replay files.
+The runner verifies that
+the replays contain the same result.

+After all matches have finished, a `results.json` file will be created.
+It contains the result of all matches.

+### Debugging

 If running gets stuck, you may want to